 Michiel holds a Diploma in Counselling from Bible College of New Zealand (now Laidlaw College).
 He and his wife emigrated from the Netherlands to New Zealand in 1978, first living in Auckland and moving to Motueka in 2013 where four of their mokopuna live.
 They indulge in walking, cycling, and swimming.

-Joelene is one of SVS - Living Safe’s Nelson-based Clinicians.
-She has worked at SVS - Living Safe since 2007 facilitating non-violence and safety programmes.
+Joelene is one of RISE’s Nelson-based Clinicians.
+She has worked here since 2007 facilitating non-violence and safety programmes.
 Her specialised focus is working with youth.

 She began her journey in this area of work as a student volunteering with Te Waiariki Women’s Refuge in Rotorua as an advocate for women and children.
 She worked there for three further years training and supporting volunteers.
 After, she facilitated group programs for youth as a trained high ropes instructor at Tui Ridge adventure Park and later as a women’s facilitator at Whenua Iti outdoor pursuits centre in Nelson.
-Prior to starting her role at SVS- Living Safe Joelene managed the Nelson/ Marlborough Branch of CanTeen, supporting teenagers living with cancer.
+Prior to starting her role at RISE, when it was SVS-Living Safe, Joelene managed the Nelson/ Marlborough Branch of CanTeen, supporting teenagers living with cancer.
 She is passionate about supporting and empowering positive change within families in the community that she loves.

 Joelene has a Bachelor of Applied Social Science with a major in Adventure Therapy and a Certificate in Adult Teaching.
 She’s a mum to four children.

-Angela has worked with SVS - Living Safe since 2010 as its Service Coordinator.
+Angela has worked with RISE since 2010 as its Service Coordinator.
 She provides administrative and clinical administrative support to the organisation and Clinicians.
 Over the years, Angela’s role has grown in line with the growth of the organisation.
 She attends the daily Family Harm meetings with other like social services and Police and is accredited to deliver the Strengthening Safety Service intervention for Ministry of Justice clients.
 Angela loves her work environment, her colleagues and making a difference in people’s lives.

-Delwyn started working with SVS - Living Safe in early 2020 in an administrative support role.
+Delwyn started working with RISE in early 2020 in an administrative support role.